Drinking water wells

 The Karlsruhe Water Quarter

-The Karlsruhe Water Quarter is one of the first water districts in the whole of Germany.
-It is run by the association a tip: tap e.
-V. in cooperation with Stadtwerke Karlsruhe, the city of Karlsruhe and a diverse network of partners.
-It covers the entire city and aims to make tap water the main drink in society, promote the drinking fountain culture and increase appreciation for drinking water as a resource.
-Since its foundation in 1715, supplying citizens with drinking water has been one of the city's most important tasks.
-Karlsruhe is also an important center of water research in Germany thanks to the Federal Institute of Hydraulic Engineering (BAW), the Institute for Water and Environment, the Institute for Applied Geosciences, the Engler-Bunte Institute of the Karlsruhe Institute of Technology (KIT) and the Water Technology Center (TZW).
-The European Well Society, which is committed to the construction, maintenance and preservation of wells and clean drinking water in countries of the Global South, is based here.
-Furthermore, Stadtwerke Karlsruhe sees itself not only as a mere water supplier, but also as a water ambassador.
+The Wasser-Quartier Karlsruhe is one of the first water districts in Germany.
+It is operated bythe association a tip: tap e.
+V.in cooperation with Stadtwerke Karlsruhe, the city of Karlsruhe, and a diverse network of partners.
+It covers the entire city and aims to make tap water the main beverage in society, promote the drinking fountain culture, and increase appreciation for drinking water as a resource.
+Since its founding in 1715, supplying drinking water to its citizens has been one of the city's most important tasks.
+In addition, Karlsruhe isan important center for water research in Germanythanks tothe Federal Waterways Engineering and Research Institute (BAW),the Institute for Water and Environmental Engineering, the Institute for Applied Geosciences, the Engler-Bunte Institute of the Karlsruhe Institute of Technology (KIT), and theTechnology Center Water (TZW).
+It is home to the European Well Association, which is committed to the construction, maintenance, and preservation of wells and clean drinking water in countries of the Global South.
+In addition, Stadtwerke Karlsruhe sees itself not only as a mere water supplier, but also as a water ambassador.

 About a tip: tap e.
 V.